 Oral devices, custom-fitted by specialized dentists, may be used to treat patients with mild-tomoderate OSA.
 MADs are the most prescribed form of oral appliances and may also be used in patients intolerant to PAP therapy (Ahrens, 2011).
 These devices work by advancing the lower jaw, thereby increasing the airway space during sleep (Ho, 2011).
-Limitations to using an MAD include sufficient dentition for anchoring of the appliance and absence of jaw dysfunction (Epstein, 2009).
+MAD use may be limited by insufficient dentition for anchoring of the appliance and the presence of jaw dysfunction (Epstein, 2009).
 Side effects may include jaw or tooth pain, and potential aggravation of temporomandibular joint disease (Epstein, 2009).
 Annual appointments and periodic sleep testing are recommended following initial titration to evaluate continued successful management of OSA.